ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 ### Automating (Linux) :repeat:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Automating :robot: this process after reboot is a little more tricky, but this is the desirable setup for any server: *things happen*, computers crash :collision: and shutdown :skull_and_crossbones:.
 It’s best to make sure everything is easy to get back up again.
-This setup has lower unprivileged ports on boot, so a specifically timed attack could start a user process on a privileged port before we set the limit back to 1024.
-However, this risk can be minimized by using `loginctl`, as discussed later in this section.
+This setup has lower unprivileged ports on boot, so a very specifically timed attack could start a user process on a privileged port before we set the limit back to 1024.
 Adding [Linux capabilities](https://en.wikipedia.org/wiki/Capability-based_security) in the compose didn’t work, so we will have to ensure the limit is 0 when our containers run and 1024 after.
 Please adjust this system configuration automation section for your own distribution and setup, as some files might be located differently, and commands might work differently.

 <br />